Our approach is not only about “getting in,” but getting it right.

 Whitney enjoys sharing her expertise with students and parents as they navigate the high school to college transition.
 Her understanding of the process and her personalized approach results in a thoughtful college search, and a high level of students’ satisfaction with their chosen schools.

-The following is a partial list of the colleges and universities that have accepted our graduates over the past seven years.
+The following is a partial list of the colleges and universities that have accepted our graduates over the past eight years.